Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Results

-To ensure a meaningful latent space and prevent vanishing gradients, the loss is calculated at each step~\cite{battaglia2018relational}, as shown in Figure~\ref{fig:1}c.
-This approach imposes intermediate corrections to the displacement vectors, helping maintain the clusters' structural integrity throughout the training process.
+To ensure a meaningful hidden representation and prevent vanishing gradients, at each iteration within an epoch, the loss is further averaged across all recurrent steps~\cite{battaglia2018relational}, as schematically shown in Figure~\ref{fig:1}c.
+This approach imposes intermediate corrections to the displacement vectors, helping to maintain the clusters' structural integrity throughout the recurrent steps.
 This method also allows for different steps in the process to have different ground truths, enabling the network to learn and adapt to multiscale features --- like the circular clusters ($\mathcal{L}_{\rm spot}$) and the ring structures ($\mathcal{L}_{\rm ring}$) shown in the example of Figure~\ref{fig:1}c.
 Such multiscale training enhances MIRO's ability to handle varying cluster sizes, shapes, and densities within the same dataset, further improving its robustness and accuracy in clustering complex biological data.

-Notably, MIRO’s training can be effectively performed using a single or a few representative clusters.
+Notably, MIRO’s training can be effectively performed using a single or a few representative clusters (see \nameref{sec:augmentation}).
 This approach uses the weak conservation of shape and organization within molecular clusters to boost clustering accuracy.
-By employing a single-shot learning approach combined with a series of augmentations, the algorithm generalizes well across a given scenario, enabling robust performance even when trained on minimal data.
+By employing a series of augmentations, the algorithm learns to generalize across a given scenario, enabling robust performance even when trained on minimal data.